joebarry1252/Affirm_CaseStudy/README.md

 * When was the company incorporated? - 2012

-* Who are the founders of the company? - Max Levchin:
+* Who are the founders of the company? - Max Levchin is the founder and CEO of Affirm Holdings.

 * How did the idea for the company (or project) come about? - "Creating tech that brings transparency to consumer credit."
 Buy now/pay later platform to help consumer stay away from credit card debt.
-Transparent, flexible, and fair.
+Remaking consumer finance from the ground up.

 * How is the company funded?
 How much funding have they received? - Funding: $800 million from Founders Fund, GIC, Khosla Ventures, Lightspeed Venture Partners, Spark Capital, Thrive Capital and others